 To try this demo you can download a shared private key (which of course is not really private).
 Its public key has already been accepted, but only for the demo.

-Keep your private key safe!
+Guard your private key!
 It says you're you.
 If you lose it you can never get it back, and if someone else gets it they can pretend to be you.
+It's a good idea to keep it on an encrypted partition or password protect it.
 If you lose it or it gets compromised, you'll need to create a new key pair and re-authenticate with us.

 How do you authenticate with us?
 Simple!
 Put your public key (NOT your private key!!!) somewhere publicly accessible through https —or perhaps (suboptimally) send us the file— and then convince us somehow that the secure URL or file represents you.

 show comparison items in: